Te Papa: Controversies

 The museum has sometimes been the centre of controversy.
 The siting of significant collections at the water's edge on reclaimed land next to one of the world's most active faults has resulted in concern by some people.
 There has been criticism of the "sideshow" nature of some exhibits, primarily the Time Warp section, which has closed.
 There has also been criticism that some exhibits were not given due reverence.
 For example, a major work by Colin McCahon was at one stage juxtaposed with a 1950s refrigerator in a New Zealand culture exhibition.

 The Māori name of the museum has caused controversy.
 In 1989 the Māori iwi Te Āti Awa, located near Wellington, requested that the Ngāti Whakaue iwi grant a name to the museum, which resulted in the Ngāti Whakaue bestowing the name Kuru Tongarerewa, an ancient ceremonial name important to the iwi evoking spiritual, historical, and cultural importance.
 However, the name eventually adopted by the museum caused offense by being a modification in the form of Te Papa Tongarewa.
-Meetings between the museum's board and the Ngāti Whakaue led to promises that the name would be changed to Te Papa Kuru Tongererewa, however the change did not occur.
+Meetings between the museum's board and the Ngāti Whakaue led to promises that the name would be changed to Te Papa Kuru Tongererewa, but the change did not occur.

-New Zealand art commentator Hamish Keith has been a consistent critic of Te Papa at different times referring to it as a "theme park", the "cultural equivalent to a fast-food outlet" and "not even a de facto national gallery", but seemed to moderate his opinion later when making a case for exhibition space on the Auckland waterfront.
+New Zealand art commentator Hamish Keith, a member of the board that set up the Museum of New Zealand and a member of its interim board, has been a consistent critic of Te Papa at different times referring to it as a "theme park", the "cultural equivalent to a fast-food outlet" and "not even a de facto national gallery", but seemed to moderate his opinion later when making a case for exhibition space on the Auckland waterfront.

 Staff restructuring at Te Papa since 2012 has generated significant controversy.
 In October 2018, Te Papa management promised to review restructuring plans, indicating that plans would be scaled back.
 In February 2019, the Collection Manager of Fishes Andrew Stewart and the Collection Manager of Molluscs Bruce Marshall were made redundant.
 Numerous museum experts and scientists in New Zealand and worldwide criticised the move, with researchers including Steve O'Shea advocating a boycott.
 In March 2019, the redundancies were delayed.
 In April 2019, the museum reversed the decision for Andrew Stewart, offering him an alternative job.
 Between April and May 2019, Te Papa advertised a research position for a molluscan curator and awarded the job to an alternative candidate to Bruce Marshall.
 The advertisement and decision to not offer the job to Bruce Marshall was criticised harshly by outside experts, prompting moa expert Trevor Worthy to end his 30-year research association with the museum in protest.

-On 23 June 2021, Te Papa Museum closed for two days for deep cleaning after an Australian tourist who visited the museum and its Surrealist Arts Masterpieces exhibit on 19 June tested positive for the SARS-CoV-2 Delta variant.
-In addition, 2,500 people who visited the museum around the same time were asked to go into self-isolation for between five and 14 days, depending on the part of the museum they were visiting.